tfwis/bbsubset/README.md

 ### Select LP solver

 `bbsubset` have tolerate to select LP solver via ROI.
+By default, solver is set to `lpsolve`.
+So if you want to run `bbsubset` by default, library `ROI.plugin.lpsolve`.

 ``` r
 library(ROI.plugin.lpsolve)